We are also surprised that passive vs active investing is still a debate!

 The kōura difference

-The kōura KiwiSaver scheme is a passive scheme, we offer investors the opportunity to invest in one of six separate investment funds, all important components to create a balanced portfolio.
+The kōura KiwiSaver scheme is passive; we offer investors the opportunity to invest in one of six separate investment funds, all important components to create a balanced portfolio.
 We ask you a simple set of questions to understand your goals and assess your risk appetite and then generate a portfolio that's entirely personalised for you.
-Our calculators allow you to see just how much you will have in your KiwiSaver based on what you're saving now and will even give you a weekly retirement income prediction.
-This enables you to get a realistic picture of much you can rely on your KiwiSaver for your retirement and what levers you can pull to give you the retirement you want.
+Our calculators allow you to see just how much you will have in your KiwiSaver account based on what you're saving now and will even give you a weekly retirement income prediction.
+This enables you to get a realistic picture of much you can rely on your KiwiSaver fund for your retirement and what levers you can pull to give you the retirement you want.
 Give kōura a try now and see what your retirement will look like.

 Active Share and Mutual Fund Performance, A. Petajisto, Financial Analysts Journal 69/4 2013